Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 Deal & Walmer

-In June 2019, a search on RightMove quickly confirmed that 3 bedroom houses priced from around £190,000 are readily available in Ashford.
-The town is ideally located, both for those who regularly use the Channel Tunnel, and for those who need to commute into London by train.
+In August 2022, a search on RightMove quickly confirms that three-bedroom houses priced from around £290,000 are readily available in Ashford.
+The town is ideally located, both for those who regularly use the Channel Tunnel and for those who need to commute into London by train.
 The town centre has a good selection of shops, including a designer outlet centre.
 There are numerous schools from primary to secondary level, and there is a Further Education College.

-Commuting from Ashford to London Bridge by rail takes around one hour and fifteen minutes each way.
+Commuting from Ashford to London Bridge by rail takes around 1.25 hours each way.

-The former mining village of Aylesham is about 6.5 miles southeast of Canterbury, and around 8 miles north-west of the coastal town of Dover.
-Situated on a railway-line, this small town has reasonable transport links.
-Property prices here are a little higher than in Canterbury; however, £230,000 should easily be sufficient to buy a three bedroom family-sized house.
+The former mining village of Aylesham is about 6.5 miles southeast of Canterbury and around eight miles northwest of the coastal town of Dover.
+Situated on a railway line, this small town has reasonable transport links.
+Property prices here are a little higher than in Canterbury; however, around £300,000 should be enough to buy a three-bedroom family-sized house.

 Trains from here are probably not suitable for more than an occasional commute to London, as the typical journey time to London Victoria on this direct line route, is a little less than two hours.
 However, if you drive to nearby Canterbury and travel to London St Pancras, the journey can be considerably quicker.

-Broadstairs is on a direct train route into London St Pancras, and the journey time is around one hour and forty minutes.
+Broadstairs is on a direct train route into London St Pancras, and the journey time is around one hour and 40 minutes.

-Bromley is the largest town or district in southeast London, and has all the facilities you would expect a large urban development to have.
-It is situated around 9 miles southeast of Charing Cross, and is therefore prime commuter territory.
-In recent times, house prices in and around London have made a considerable leap, so you'll no doubt be delighted to discover that you can still find three bedroom homes in this area, priced from around £330,000 (January 2020).
+Bromley is the largest town or district in southeast London and has all the facilities you would expect a large urban development to have.
+It is situated around nine miles southeast of Charing Cross and is, therefore, prime commuter territory.
+In recent times, house prices in and around London have made a considerable leap, so you'll no doubt be delighted to discover that you can still find three-bedroom homes in this area priced from around £445,000 (August 2022).